Mulled Apple Cider Chai French Crullers.

 *Method adapted from Epicurious.

 1. Bring the apple cider, butter, brown sugar, and cinnamon to a boil over medium high heat.
 Reduce the heat and simmer 5-10 minutes or until reduced to about 1/2 cup.
 Remove from the heat.
 Let cool 5-10 minutes.
-Remove the cinnamon stick and stir in the flour, and salt.
+Remove the cinnamon stick and stir in 1 cup flour, and the salt.
 Mix in one egg at a time into the batter until incorporated.
 I always use 3 eggs and find the dough to be perfect, but if your dough seems stiff add the additional 4th egg.
+If your dough is not stiff, add the additional 1/2 cup of flour as needed.
 Transfer the batter to a pastry bag fitted with a 1/2-inch star piping tip.

 2. Heat 2 inches or more of oil in a heavy-bottomed pot until it reads 350 on an instant thermometer.